ntop/ntopng/doc/src/what_is_ntopng.rst

 Installing on Windows
 ---------------------

-Only the development build binary is available for windows.
+Only the development build binary is available for Windows.
 The binary can be downloaded from the `Windows package repository
 <https://packages.ntop.org/Windows/>`_.